LOST-STATS/lost-stats.github.io/Data_Manipulation/Creating_Dummy_Variables/creating_dummy_variables.md

 nav_order: 1
 ---

+#Introduction

-Creating a dummy variable is just like creating any other variable but dummy variables can only take the value of 0 or 1.
+Creating a dummy variable can be just like creating any other variable but dummy variables can only take the value of 0 or 1.
 This gives us even more options in how we decide to add dummys.
 Below I walk through a few methods you can use to add dummy variables to your data.

-## Creating a new variable
+## Keep in Mind

+Factor class vectors are automatically treated as dummies in regression models in R (Stata and SW languages have similar capabilities).
+In order to transform a categorical vector to a factor class you can simply use `as.factor()`.
+This means you don't have to create a different dummy vector for every value.
+If you are interested in looking behind the scenes you can use `model.matrix()` to see how R is creating dummies from these factor class variables.

+Note: `model.matrix()` creates a seperate dummy column for all values in the vector.
+This is called one-hot encoding and, if you aren't careful, can lead to the dummy variable trap.
+The dummy variable trap arises because of perfect multicolinearity between the intercept term and the dummy variables (which row-wise all add up to 1).
+So one of the columns needs to be dropped from the regression in order for it to run.
+Typically the first variable is the one which is dropped and effectively absorbed into the intercept term.
+If this happens then all the dummy estimates will be in reference to the dropped dummy.
+If you wish you can automatically drop the intercept term instead of a dummy by adding a 0 to your regression call i.e. `lm(formula = Sepal.Length ~ 0 + Species, data = iris)`.

+# Implementations

+## R

 As I mentioned, creating a dummy variable doesn't have to be any different than creating any other variable.
 Below are several ways to create a new variable in R.